akeneo/pim-community-dev/src/Akeneo/Tool/Bundle/MessengerBundle/README.md

 ### How it works

 When sending a message in the queue, the tenant is automatically injected into the envelope/message.
-The consumer (the Symfony command `messenger:consume`) receive the messages of several tenants.
-A specific Symfony Messenger handler (`TraceableMessageBridgeHandler`) extract the tenant from the message and launch the good process in a tenant aware process.
+The consumer (the Symfony command `messenger:consume`) receive the messages of several tenants and pass them in a dedicated bus.
+A specific
+Symfony Messenger handler (`UcsEnvelopeMessageHandler`) extract the tenant from the message and launch the good process in a tenant aware process.

 ```mermaid